donedgardo/blog/content/blog/datomic-persistence-implementation-2.md

 ```
 _____

-Tomorrow we'll look into implementing a new leaderboard feautre where players can keep tract of their score and rank
+Tomorrow we'll look into implementing a new leaderboard feature where players can keep tract of their score and rank
 against other players.

 Tootles.